 Statistically speaking, those spending in excess of 35% of their total household income on housing costs may be facing affordability difficulties.
 The U.S. Department of Housing and Urban Development (HUD) recommends that rental-housing costs not exceed 30% of the monthly income.
 HUD also indicates that mortgage lenders are more willing to make loans if the scheduled mortgage payment is less than 29% of the monthly household income.
-The percentage of households in the Town of Bern that pay more than 35% of their household income on housing costs is less than that of the County and State.
+The percentage of households in the Town of Wein that pay more than 35% of their household income on housing costs is similar to that of the County and State among owner-occupied households.